scala/scala-dev/notes/releases/template.md

     - https://scala-ci.typesafe.com/job/scala-2.13.x-integrate-windows/?
 - [ ] Check any merged PRs accidentally assigned to the next milestone in this branch, and re-assign them to this milestone
 - [ ] Merge in any older release branch
+- [ ] Check module versioning (is everything in versions.properties up to date?)
+- [ ] On major release, bump PickleFormat version

 ### Point of no return
 - Once sufficient time has passed since last merged PR (1-2 weeks depending on whether it's a maintenance or development branch), and core projects have tried out the candidate nightly, it's time to cut the release!